Polyfill Strategies for Node.js APIs at the Edge

 });

-const { createEdgeReadableStream } = await import('../utils/stream-polyfill');
+const { createEdgeReadableStream } = await import('../utils/stream-from-bytes');

-const stream = createEdgeReadableStream('');
+const stream = createEdgeReadableStream(new Uint8Array(0));

 const reader = stream.getReader();

-await expect(reader.read()).resolves.toEqual({ done: true, value: undefined });
+expect(result).toEqual({ done: true, value: undefined });

 });